Frequently Asked Questions

 - communication/marketing (print and the web)

 - Lincoln Community School Foundation

-4. How different is this from marketing and public relations?
+3. How different is this office from a marketing and public relations office?

 No matter what name(s) you attach to the role – information, marketing, community or public relations – clear, predictable, and consistent communication with our publics is one charge of the advancement office.